jecicorp/stats-alfresco-on-database/readme.md

 ## Export

-This tool permit to download a CSV File with all files and directories from the page where you are.
+This tool permit to download a CSV File with informations about all files and directories from the page where you are.

 #### Download modes